sh4r11f/psychopy/docs/source/online/shelf.rst

 |

-2. Check whether the partner ID has appeared as a key in the :code:`player_clicked`: dictionary, and if so, animate one of the partner's cards (always the left one) as moving toward the center.
+2. Check whether the partner ID has appeared as a key in the :code:`player_clicked` dictionary, and if so, animate one of the partner's cards (always the left one) as moving toward the center (and record what color they actually chose in a separate variable).

 .. figure:: /images/multiplayer_images/coordinationCheck.png
     :name: coordinationCheck